If you’ve recently learned that your child has a disability, there are many steps you can take to give her a happy, healthy, and rewarding life.

-But sifting through all the information may leave you confused about what is available.
-The following is a list of frequently asked questions and the answers you need to move forward:
+But as you sift through all the information, you may be confused about what is available.
+The following is a list of frequently asked questions:

 What is IHSS?